NiranjannSH/Linear_Regression/README.md

 ![Linear Regression Line](https://upload.wikimedia.org/wikipedia/commons/thumb/3/3a/Linear_regression.svg/438px-Linear_regression.svg.png)

-In simple terms, linear regression fits a straight line to the data points, such that it minimizes the sum of squared differences (residuals) between the observed data points and the values predicted by the line.
+In simple terms, linear regression fits a straight line to the data points, minimizing the sum of squared differences (residuals) between the observed data points and the values predicted by the line.
 The slope (m) and y-intercept (c) of this line are determined during the training process.

 By adjusting the values of 'm' and 'c,' we can create a line that best describes the relationship between 'x' and 'y.'
 This line can be used for making predictions, understanding correlations, and deriving insights from the data.